The Primary difference between "Ranked Choice" voting and the standard "One voter One vote" systems,

 is that Ranked Choice allows you to vote on more than one candidate at a time in terms of 1st Choice, 2nd Choice, 3rd Choice, etc.

-Here is a short list;
+Here is a short list of the many different versions;

 - Plurality (First Past the Post)